 Limit the number of session within a group

 The number of sessions in a group is limited.
-If all sessions are in a group you will prevent malicious users from opening too many sessions.
-If you do not use session groups, the number of sessions is limited by IP address, which can be a problem for example if the server is behind a reverse proxy or if many user are using the same NAT.
-That's why we always recommend to set the session group (usually it's the user name or id).
+If all sessions are in a group you will avoid some malicious user to open too many sessions.
+If you do not use session groups, the number of sessions is limitated by IP address, which can be a problem for example if the server is behind a reverse proxy or if many user are using the same NAT.

 Close all session of a group

-Session groups allows the implementation of features like "close all sessions" for one user (even those opened on other browsers).
-Consider the following scenario: a user logs in from home using a "Remember me on this computer" feature, which sets an (almost) no-expiration cookie on his browser and session timeouts of infinity on the server.
+Session groups allows to implement features like "close all sessions" for one user (even those opened on other browsers).
+Consider the following scenario: a user logs in from home using a "Remember me on this computer" feature, which sets a (almost) no-expiration cookie on his browser and session timeouts of infinity on the server.
 The user goes on vacation, and while logging from a cyber-café, he also sets the "Remember me" option.
 Back home he realises the mistake, and wishes to do a "global logout", i.e., closing all existing sessions associated with his user name.

-For this kind of usage, it is highly recommended to set a group for each of the three kinds of states you use (services, volatile data and persistent data).
+For those kind of usage, it is highly recommended to set a group for each of the three kinds of states you use (services, volatile data and persistent data).